anandu06dev/ng4StarterKit/README.md

 **» Service API design**<br/>

 Services encapsulate business functionality and handle the shared context.
-The service API design depends much on its shared context.
+The service API design depends much on the shared context!
 We relate to stateful services if we need to share data across components.
 Normally, simple services in Angular processes HTTP API calls that include CRUD operations.
 **A great service API exposes Observables, Subjects or BehaviourSubjects** to manage the complexity of asynchronous data-handling.
 Stateful services that store temporary data in private or even public variables may cause various issue.
 If we share services with other components, we must keep track of changes by applying reactive techniques